michaelsballoni/stringshear/README.md

 - seadll: Windows C++ DLL project that wraps sealib for communication with seasvr

 The project is built using Visual Studio 2019.
 The C# components use .NET 5.0.

+To run a simulation, execute the seasvr program, then run the app program.

+Add a frequency to the "left enabled" list of oscillators.
+Try 20.

+Then press the Run button, and observe the wave pattern.

+Next add 30 to the "right enabled" list, press the Reset button, and press the Run button.

+Observe a more interesting pattern appear.